 The moral of the story: Listen to your body.
 If an issue is recurring, it's probably something you should talk to your doctor about.

-Don't put it off for your next annual visit in six months — your health should be a priority.
+Don't put it off for your next annual visit — your health should be a priority.